 You received a subpoena to testify before a grand jury—now what?
 Can you ignore it or refuse to show up and testify?
 That's not a good idea.
 It's an idea that can land you in jail.
 Learn about your options and the limited rights and protections grand jury witnesses have.

 The role of a grand jury is to investigate evidence to determine if it supports criminal charges against someone.
 As part of the investigation process, the grand jury or prosecutor can subpoena witness testimony, documents, and other evidence.

 Prosecutors typically subpoena witnesses to appear before a grand jury because either:

+The prosecution can give a witness "immunity" in response to a legitimate refusal to testify based on the Fifth Amendment, or in response to a deal worked out with the defense attorney.
 Prosecutors often give immunity to compel small fish to testify against big fish.
 For example, a prosecutor may give a small-time drug dealer immunity in exchange for the dealer's testimony against the drug lord from whom the dealer purchased the drugs.

 The prosecutor can offer one of two forms of immunity, depending on factors such as the seriousness of the immunized witness's own criminal conduct:

 A witness who refuses to testify after being given immunity, however, can be held in contempt of court by a judge and jailed.